ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/DigitalSignatures.rst

 This chapter powers through a couple of big ideas.
 Here is a recommendation for breaking up the reading.

 #.
 Read until you hit *Signing with an Exponent Padlock...* section.
 Don't go on until you feel comfortable with the basic idea.
 #.
-To play with the idea of multiplicative keys, you can use `this application to test different clock sizes and keys <http://faculty.chemeketa.edu/ascholer/cs160/webapps/RSATimesTable.html>`__.
+Go try out the idea of multiplicative keys - use `this application to test different clock sizes and keys <http://faculty.chemeketa.edu/ascholer/cs160/webapps/RSATimesTable.html>`__.
 You do not need to master doing the math by hand... just make sure you are confident the process works.
 #.
 Now continue on with to *Signing with an Exponent Padlock...* and continue reading from there.
 To test out the math for something like :math:`9^7 \textrm{ mod } 22` use wolfram alpha and type it in as "9^7 mod 22"

 .. raw:: html